Pictures from 2015 Tent City are above – thank you to all our great volunteers!

-This is a weekend long event held October 24th to 26th 2014 that delivers the entire community’s compassion to those who often see none.
-Businesses, Churches, Youth Groups, and Schools all donate, volunteer and/or spend the night learning how to serve those who have none.
+This is a weekend-long event held October 21-23, 2016 that delivers the entire community’s compassion to those who often see none.
+Businesses, churches, youth groups and schools all donate, volunteer and/or spend the night learning how to serve those who have none.
 ALL ARE WELCOME!
-Click here to volunteer.

-Our 1Mile Matters to End Veteran Homelessness kicks off Tent City on the 24th at 6 pm.
-Please register to walk for the veterans who are still on the streets.
+Our 1-mile Walk to End Veteran Homelessness kicks off Tent City on the 21st at 6 p.m.

-Here are Ten Ways to Matter This Fall
+Here are 10 Ways to Matter This Fall

 Please join us to continue to show the world how our community comes together each year for Tent City!

-1. Sign up to Volunteer as a guide, part of a setup or tear tear-down crew, a meal server, guest or volunteer registration, or donation tent at Tent City.
+1. Sign up to Volunteer as a guide, part of a setup or tear-down crew, a meal server, guest or volunteer registration, donation tent and more at Tent City.
 This hands-on service can change lives: Yours and theirs.

 2. Donate food or sponsor a meal for the hundreds who come down to break bread at Tent City.
 Then join us to break bread.